Policy last updated

 - a Health and Physical Education program

-- a Humanities program that includes in this band of schooling: History, Geography, Civics and Citizenship and Economics and Business
+- a Humanities program that includes: History, Geography, Civics and Citizenship, and Economics and Business

-- an Arts program that includes in this band of schooling learning in at least 1 Arts discipline
+- an Arts program that includes at least one Arts discipline

-- a Technologies program that includes in this band of schooling both Design and Technologies and Digital Technologies
+- a Technologies program that includes both Design Technologies and Digital Technologies

-- a learning program that includes in this band of schooling each of the capabilities: Critical and Creative Thinking, Ethical, Intercultural, and Personal and Social Capability
+- a learning program that includes each of the capabilities: Critical and Creative Thinking, Ethical, Intercultural, and Personal and Social.

-The department’s Languages Education policy for the Pathways Stage also requires that schools must include provision of languages education across all year levels, delivered by a VIT registered teacher or staff with permission to teach.
+The department’s Languages Education policy for the Pathways Stage requires that schools must also provide languages education across all year levels, delivered by a VIT registered teacher or staff with VIT Permission to Teach.

 The school curriculum program must recognise that in these years of schooling some students begin to focus on areas of specialisation related to their future schooling and intended pathways beyond schooling.